Tiendil/tiendil-org-content/content/posts/2024-035-ai-notes-2024-prognosis/en.md

 ## Social risks

-I don’t see critical risks (but there are a lof of non-critical) in the fields of economics, ecology, resources, or production — almost nowhere, except for the long-term consequences for the social sphere.
+I don’t see critical risks (but there are a lot of non-critical) in the fields of economics, ecology, resources, or production — almost nowhere, except for the long-term consequences for the social sphere.

 ### Degradation of expertise